 Complex-coordinated attacks take significant time, specialized skills, coordinated resources, highly capable target analysis, command and control, and learning capability, which make them an especially rare occurrence.
 Stuxnet, a massive malware attack against an Iranian uranium plant’s SCADA (supervisory control and data acquisition) systems, was catastrophic at the operational level and illustrates its potential gravity.
 It presumably took several years to develop the Stuxnet virus and its complexity was staggering – it exploited a commonly overlooked software vulnerability, utilized many computer systems to ensure its spread, and employed considerable specialized resources to successfully execute an unprecedented attack.

-Understanding threats from a capabilities perspective better allows for a country’s financial and security sectors to develop necessary countermeasures; these need to be unified, integrated, and include legislation, regulations, standards, and tools capable of providing end-to-end safeguarding of systems.
+Understanding threats from a capabilities perspective better allows for a country’s financial and security sectors to develop necessary countermeasures; these need to be unified, integrated, and include legislation, regulations, standards, and tools capable of providing end-to-end safeguarding of systems via security awareness training.
 One example is Canada’s cyber-terrorism strategy, which offers a robust set of over-arching national legislation, strategies, and legal framework that addresses computer-related and computer-aided crimes and terrorism activities.
 It relies on coordinated efforts that utilize key elements of its domestic security sector, international alignment, and cooperative partnerships, such as the North Atlantic Treaty Organization, the European Police Office, and INTERPOL.